Benazir1009/hw2/README.md

 # 🚢 Titanic Dataset Analysis

 ## 📌 Project Description
 This project is dedicated to analyzing passenger data from the legendary Titanic, contained in the **Titanic_Dataset.csv** dataset.
-We explore the relationship between passenger age groups and their ticket class (**Pclass**).
+We explore the relationship between passenger age groups and their ticket class.

 ## 🔄 Data Transformation
 Passenger ages were categorized into the following groups: